 Find the USB connector for your mouse.

-Make sure the USB symbol is facing upwards and connect the keyboard to a USB port on the Raspberry Pi.
+Make sure the USB symbol is facing upwards and connect the mouse to a USB port on the Raspberry Pi.
 It doesn’t matter which one.

 Connect the keyboard in the same way.